edeykholt/comp-committee/Charter of Comp-Cmte (draft).md

 The purpose of this committee is to discharge the responsibilities of the board relating to overseeing
   1. RCC's compensation philosophy, policies, plans and practices;
   2. the compensation of members of the board and the executive officers of RCC;
-  3. the periodic review of the performance of RCC's CEO relative to goals and objectives related to compensation; and
+  3. the periodic review of the performance of RCC's CEO relative to goals and objectives related to compensation

 **Compensation Philosophy**